cas2406/ZeroMQ-Demo/README.md

 This is just a small demo to show how you could use zeromq to communicate between multiple process.

+For some more info on zeromq see: http://zeromq.org/topics:omq-is-just-sockets

 To run the demo run main.py and robot.py in two different consoles

 ---------------------------------------------------------------------